Contract Services - academies

 c) one day consultancy plus a half day inset.

-Elements that could be considered are:
+Some examples of aspects that could be considered are:

 - self-evaluation and action planning support for senior leaders

-- developing high quality learning environments
+- developing high quality indoor and outdoor learning environments

 - scrutiny of assessment procedures including learning journals and progress tracking